• Skip to primary navigation

 The reason I’m writing this article is because I myself am looking to switch away from my current bank – Maybank to one that offers better services.
 And since I’ll be doing my research on premier banking in Malaysia anyway, I might as well jot everything down here and share this with everyone.

-The list below is based on my 1-year long experience with Maybank’s Premier Banking as well as the experiences of my friends and colleagues with other banks as well.
+The list below is based on my 2-year long experience with Maybank’s Premier Banking as well as the experiences of my friends and colleagues with other banks as well.
 The general good and bad are listed here and we will go into each bank’s good and bad later in the article.

 No long queues

-Let’s start off with the good first.
-In the day to day running of my businesses, I require weekly (sometimes daily) cash deposits over the counter or through ATMs.
+Let’s start with the good first.
+In the day-to-day running of my business, I require weekly (sometimes daily) cash deposits over the counter or through ATMs.

 I get to skip ahead of the queue to conduct my usual banking.
 Oh, and you also get to park in a designated spot for premier banking customers.
 But this isn’t great because, at my branch, the parking is always occupied.

-With a premier banking card, and at branches where they have premier banking, I’m allowed to head to a specially designated floor to do my banking, deposits, and whatnot there.
+With a premier banking card, and at branches where they have premier banking in Malaysia, I’m allowed to head to a specially designated floor to do my banking, deposits, and whatnot there.
 At some branches, you get coffee and canned drinks while you wait.
 You get WiFi if you’re lucky.

-I’ve also seen some branches where they provide newspaper, a tv that reports on financial news.
+I’ve also seen some branches where they provide newspapers and a tv that reports on financial news.
 Some even have PCs for you to do your online banking or stock trading if you choose to.

 Better mortgage and loan rates